 Eventually, our body blows the whistle on this constant assault.
 Inflammation leads to diabetes, arthritis, autoimmune conditions, lowers immunity, leads to yeast overgrowth and so on.

 Dementia and Alzheimer’s used to be viewed as mysterious diseases of the elderly, but we are currently facing an epidemic and it is not just in the elderly.
-This week, the University of NSW announced ‘sugar may have an immediate effect on the brain’s cognitive ability and cause memory loss”.
+The University of NSW announced ‘sugar may have an immediate effect on the brain’s cognitive ability and cause memory loss”.

 ”We know obesity causes inflammation in the body, but we didn’t realise until recently that it causes changes in the brain,” said Margaret Morris, Head of Pharmacology at the University of NSW.